Cessna 162 Skycatcher: Chinese production controversy

 On 27 November 2007, Cessna announced that the Cessna 162 would be made in the People's Republic of China by Shenyang Aircraft Corporation, which is a subsidiary of Aviation Industry Corporation of China, a Chinese government-owned consortium of aircraft manufacturers.
 By manufacturing the aircraft in China, Cessna reported that it saved US$71,000 in production costs per aircraft produced.
 A second reason cited for moving production to Shenyang Aircraft Corporation was that Cessna at that time had no plant capacity available in the United States.

 The decision to produce the aircraft in China was controversial, and Cessna received a high degree of negative feedback from Cessna 162 customers and potential customers.

 The first production Cessna 162 had its initial flight at Shenyang Aircraft in China on 17 September 2009.
 Customer deliveries started in December 2009.

+However, to ship the aircraft to Wichita from China, they had to be disassembled, then re-assembled in Wichita.
+Re-assembly was assigned to Yingling Aircraft, the leading Cessna FBO, which became the first FAA-certified repair station for the Skycatcher.
+The Skycatcher work was transferred to Cessna's Independence, Kansas factory in 2014.

 Pricing

 Cessna President and CEO Jack Pelton had originally indicated that Cessna was aiming for a price of under US$100,000 for the aircraft, which Pelton indicated would be a challenge to achieve.
 At that price point, Pelton predicted that Cessna would be able to sell 600 of the aircraft per year.

 The 22 July 2007 announcement indicated that these price goals were not met.
 The first 1000 aircraft ordered were sold for US$109,500.
 The price was increased to US$111,500 in 2008 and US$112,250 in 2010.

 In November 2011, the company indicated that the price was being increased to US$149,000.
 Part of the price increase was due to the incorporation of optional features as standard, including the multi-function display, intercom and sun visors.
 About US$20,000 of the increase was to improve company profits on the aircraft.
 Russ Niles writing for AVweb noted, "the new price puts the Skycatcher at the upper end of the market for LSAs".
 The 30% price increase attracted aviation media attention.
 Paul Bertorelli writing for AVweb concluded, "Only one thing mystifies me about this decision.
 Cessna is the only LSA manufacturer well established with manufacturing in China.
 If a company with Cessna's economy of scale and marketing acumen can't make an LSA more affordable by building it in China, the notion of low-cost aircraft may very well be the myth that many people think it is."

 The price increase to US$149,000 left the design priced well above its competition and also contractually allowed buyers who had deposits on the Cessna 162 to cancel their orders and claim refunds, which, by the end of 2013, large numbers of position holders did.